heypoom/arona/README.md

-# Arona Assistant
+# Arona: AI assistant waifu

 Arona is a data-oriented self-prompting AI assistant powered by TypeScript and Rust.
-Runs in both the browser and the client.
+Runs in both the browser, CLI, and programmatically via API.

 ### Usage